igathui/bookmebyloop/README.md

 pnpm dev
 ```

+> [!
+IMPORTANT]
+> NB: Node.js v19 or high is required!
+We recommend using the Node.js LTS version for the best developer experience

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.